 - 4 How easy would it really be for someone to identify me from my genetic profile?

 - 5 What if I delete my account with 23andMe after I get my results?
 Will this protect my privacy?

-- 6 Is it possible to get test results from 23andMe anonymously?
+- 6 Is it really possible to get anonymous 23andMe results?